mathiasvan/PinBall/README.md

 1. Double click on `main.py`.
 1. Enjoy!

 ## Collaboration

 This project was a collaboration between [Mathias Van Nuland](https://github.com/mathiasvan), [Yerome Yu](https://github.com/jerome666888) and [Barry Shen](https://github.com/BarryTheShen)

+# Dates

-It was started in February, 2023.
+The project was started in February, 2023.
+It was finished on ???

+V1 was released on ???